Jeremie Frimpong

-Jeremie Agyekum Frimpong (born 10 December 2000) is a Dutch professional footballer who plays as a right-back for club Liverpool and the Netherlands national team.
-He is known for his pace, dribbling ability and work rate, and can play anywhere on the right side of the field.
+Jeremie Agyekum Frimpong (/nl/; born 10 December 2000) is a Dutch professional footballer who plays as a right-back or right winger for club Liverpool and the Netherlands national team.

 Club career

 Early career

 Frimpong started out playing football at his local clubs, AFC Clayton and Clayton Villa.
 He caught the eye of Manchester City and Liverpool scouts at a youth tournament, where he was named the best player.
 Ultimately, he chose to join Manchester City, as they were closer to his hometown.

 Frimpong joined Manchester City at the age of nine and progressed through the club's youth ranks, with regular appearances in Premier League 2 and the UEFA Youth League.

 Celtic

 On 2 September 2019, Frimpong signed a four-year deal with Scottish Premiership club Celtic.
 Later that month, he made his professional debut against Partick Thistle in the Scottish League Cup quarter-finals.
 He made an immediate impact, winning the man of the match award on his debut, and going to become a regular in the first team.
 His speed and skill was highlighted by the media, and made him popular with Celtic fans.
 Frimpong quickly became a fan favourite with his electrifying pace, tenacity, and attacking prowess from the right-back position.
 On 27 October, he scored in a 4–0 win against Aberdeen, his first professional goal.
 He won his first career honour on 8 December 2019, when Celtic defeated Rangers 1–0 in the Scottish League Cup Final.
 Frimpong was described by Celtic manager Neil Lennon as "outstanding" and "arguably our best [outfield] player in the first half", although he was sent off early in the second half for a foul on Alfredo Morelos in the penalty box.
 In June 2020, Frimpong was voted Celtic's Young Player of the Year for season 2019–20 by the club's supporters.